 Philosophy of Christian Education

 The fear of the Lord is the beginning of wisdom.
 At the heart of the Christian philosophy of education is the acknowledgment that God created all things and that they exist by His power and for His pleasure.
-Only through Christ can there be a unity which gives meaning to all parts of life.
-An education which fails to acknowledge God and His work will always be woefully inadequate and incomplete.
+Only through Christ can there be a unity that gives meaning to all parts of life.
+An education that fails to acknowledge God and His work will always be woefully inadequate and incomplete.